 “At 2:30 A.M. the prisoners were rudely awakened from sleep by blasting whistles for the first of many counts… these events provided a regular occasion for the guards to exercise control over the prisoners.”

-Making the homefront look even more like the front lines, the serving of no knock warrants by masked men have become a seemingly normal event throughout the United States.
-SWAT teams are now deploying more in a single week across the US than they used to deploy over the course of an entire year just a decade ago.
+Making the homefront look even more like the front lines, the serving of no-knock warrants by masked men has become a seemingly normal event throughout the United States.
+SWAT teams are now deploying more in a single week across the U.S. than they used to deploy over the course of an entire year just a decade ago.
 Has violent crime increased that much?
 Is there justification for such an escalation of force by our public servants?

 In 1971, Phil Zimbardo conducted a social experiment at Stanford University that has since become somewhat legendary.
 It was called the Stanford Prison Experiment and consisted of taking 24 volunteers and making a dozen of the men guards and another dozen men prisoners.
 A mock prison was constructed in the basement of the psychology department at Stanford University to house the “inmates.”
 The experiment was set to last for two weeks but after just six days was called off.